mismetdemir/mismetdemir/README.md

 I'm an undergraduate computer engineering student @ Arel University.
 I am a passionate person about learning new technologies.
 Currently, I'm working on improving myself on JavaScript and Web APIs.
-In my private life, I'm interested in photography, especially nature photography.
-And I like listening to metal music.

 ### Technologies & Tools
 - Languages: Java, C/C++, Python, JavaScript, Assembly